latextemplates/generator-latex-template/README.md

 # LaTeX Template Generator [![npm version](http://img.shields.io/npm/v/generator-latex-template.svg?style=flat)](https://npmjs.org/package/generator-latex-template "View this project on npm")

-> Generates latextemplates (e.g., for thesis, workshops, conferences, IEEEtran, LNCS, ...) out of "micro-templates"
+> Generates latex templates (e.g., for thesis, workshops, conferences, IEEEtran, LNCS, ...) out of "micro-templates"

 See the **[talk about the generator](https://github.com/dante-ev/Vortraege_Tagungen/blob/master/2019-Herbst/Oliver%20Kopp%20-%20The%20LaTeX%20Template%20Generator%20-%20dante2019-herbst.pdf)** for an overview on the aims and the general concept.